 Q37 was dropped because it had both complicated skip patterns and a low screen-in rate of 2%.

 Q70–Q73 were dropped in favor of one question intended to identify multiple chronic conditions.
 Q70–Q73 measure chronic condition status without identifying how many chronic conditions the respondent has.
-In an effort to reduce the length of the survey and focus on multiple chronic conditions, which is a more important issue for policy and oversight purposes, we dropped the four CAHPS questions that measure chronic condition status and wrote a new question that measures the presence of multiple chronic conditions Q87–88 measure eligibility and utilization of Indian Health Services.
+In an effort to reduce the length of the survey and focus on multiple chronic conditions, which is a more important issue for policy and oversight purposes, we dropped the four CAHPS questions that measure chronic condition status and wrote a new question that measures the presence of multiple chronic conditions.
+Q87–88 measure eligibility and utilization of Indian Health Services.
 Less than 1% of psychometric test respondents screened into these questions.
 We do not believe these questions provide useful information regarding Native American experiences with the Marketplace.
 With a large enough sample size we could still measure Native American experiences with the Marketplace by using the self-identification as Native American from the race question.

-Q93 about comfort using the internet was dropped because it is correlated with age and the relationship between being comfortable using the internet and the website global rating disappears when age is added to regression model.
+Q93 about comfort using the internet was dropped because it is correlated with age and the relationship between being comfortable using the internet.
+The website global rating disappears when age is added to regression model.